 In my mind, there is no greater investment of either time nor money than to travel with family.

-One of the defining features of Pioneer Camp is the private interactive kitchen, creating an informal, ‘help yourself’, ‘put your feet up’ kind of feeling.
+One of the defining features of Pioneer Homestead is the private interactive kitchen, creating an informal, ‘help yourself’, ‘put your feet up’ kind of feeling.
 While spending time with the Pioneer chefs as they prepare a simple, yet sophisticated meal, watch each dish being prepared especially for you, and then enjoy a family meal around the long table in the kitchen – just like you would at home.
 But, this home away from home has a serious twist… At Londolozi, instead of sleeping in as you would normally do on a Sunday morning, you’ll be up at dawn, tracking the big five, and then home in time to get your pictures edited in the Photographic Studio, after a walk around the Londolozi Living Boutique to pick up a gift or two, and then off to yoga or The Healing House for a bit of R & R.

 Being secluded doesn’t mean you or your family have to be removed from the exciting activities on offer.
-Children are welcome at Londolozi from the age of six and Pioneer Camp is often filled with Granny and Grandpa, Mum and Dad, boyfriend and girlfriend and some grandchildren to round it all off.
+Children are welcome at Londolozi from the age of six and Pioneer Homestead is often filled with Granny and Grandpa, Mum and Dad, boyfriend and girlfriend, and some grandchildren to round it all off.
 When we find ourselves with this type of family visiting, one of the best features of the camp is that the Cub’s Den Program kicks in with a variety of adventures for enquiring, energetic young minds.
-Track molding, arts and crafts, baking, photography, tree climbing and more… the list is endless.
+Track molding, arts and crafts, baking, photography, tree climbing, and more… the list is endless.

-Set on the far western corner of the lodge, nestled under the shade of 500-year old Ebony trees, and with a 180 degree view of the lush Sand River, this camp carries a feeling of nostalgia and authenticity- like a wonderful safari hat – full of character, charm and the atmosphere of tradition all around you.
-I think it is this quality that, when imagining my own family coming to visit and staying at Pioneer Camp, makes me drift off… both reliving old memories and dreaming of the possibility of, one day, making new ones for myself in this luxuriously private safari home…
+Set on the far western corner of the lodge, nestled under the shade of 500-year old Ebony trees, and with a 180-degree view of the lush Sand River, this camp carries a feeling of nostalgia and authenticity- like a wonderful safari hat – full of character, charm and the atmosphere of tradition all around you.
+I think it is this quality that, when imagining my own family coming to visit and staying at the Pioneer Homestead, makes me drift off… both reliving old memories and dreaming of the possibility of, one day, making new ones for myself in this luxuriously private safari home…